torvalds/linux/Documentation/virt/kvm/api.rst

 bitmap corresponding to the features that it wishes guests to see via KVM_SET_ONE_REG.

-Note: These registers are immutable once any of the vCPUs of the VM has run at least once.
+Analte: These registers are immutable once any of the vCPUs of the VM has run at least once.
 A KVM_SET_ONE_REG in such a scenario will return a -EBUSY to userspace.